 ──The top team will start training from January 2025, and the 2025 Meiji Yasuda J1 League will kick off in February.
 What kind of preparation do you have in mind?

-If I work backward from immediately playing in matches, I think I have no choice but to make an impression at the January camp.
-As a forward, I have to deliver results in the form of goals.
-My goal for next season is to first aim to get playing time, then score as soon as possible, and be recognized as a forward who can help the team win.
+Working backward from the goal of playing in matches right away, I believe I have no choice but to make an impression during the January camp.
+As a forward, I must deliver results in the form of goals.
+My goal for next season is to first aim to get playing time, then score as quickly as possible, and be recognized as a forward who can help the team win.

 ──Do you have a strong desire to perform well at Ajinomoto Stadium?

-I have received passionate support since my academy days, but being able to be seen by even more people at Ajinomoto Stadium feels like a real dream.
+I have received passionate support since my academy days, but at Ajinomoto Stadium, even more people can watch, so it really feels like a dream.
 I want to score goals in front of many fans and supporters and celebrate together with everyone.

 ──Do you have any numerical goals?

-I don't have specific numbers; I want to score as many goals as possible, as soon as possible.
+I don't have specific numbers in mind, but I want to score as many goals as possible, as quickly as possible.

 ──There are many rivals.
 How do you plan to compete as a rookie?

-I believe that people still don’t fully know my style of play or my strengths, so I have to be more proactive than the other players around me to make them understand.
-I think I need to work harder than the players who are already at the top in order to truly showcase myself.
+I think people still don’t know my style of play or strengths, so I have to be more proactive than the other players around me to make them understand.
+I believe that unless I do more than the players who are already at the top, I won’t be able to showcase myself.

 ──Is there a player you are particularly determined not to lose to?

-There are players of the same age who have already gone abroad, and domestically, there are also players like Tokuda from Kashima Antlers who have scored the J1 Monthly Best Goal in a top J-League club.
+There are players of the same age who have already gone overseas, as well as players domestically, such as Tokuda from Kashima Antlers, who scored the J1 Monthly Best Goal for a J.League top team.
 First, I want to catch up to them.

 ──If you were to name a player you want to face in the J.League.

-It’s Takai from Kawasaki Frontale.
-He has also made his debut for the Japan national team and won the Best Young Player award at this season’s J.League Awards, so I want to compete against him, surpass him, and win.
+It is Takai from Kawasaki Frontale.
+He has also made his debut for the Japan national team and won the Best Young Player award at this season's J.League Awards, so I want to face him, surpass him, and win.

 ──Which players do you look up to, including those overseas?

-Karim Benzema.
-He is reliable in front of goal, and when he played at Real Madrid alongside Cristiano Ronaldo and others, he showed versatility not only by scoring but also by creating chances, so I take inspiration from that.
+It is Karim Benzema.
+He can perform solidly in front of the goal, and when he played at Real Madrid alongside Cristiano Ronaldo and others, he showed versatility not only by scoring goals himself but also by creating chances, so I take inspiration from that aspect.

 ──You will be challenging the top team of the Blue-Red, which boasts a deep roster of players.

-They are all players worth learning from, but if you only learn from them, you won’t be able to surpass them.
-If you fight here and become able to play in matches, I believe you will become a player who can compete anywhere.
-Although they are my teammates, I think the experience of beating such amazing players and being able to play in matches can only be gained here.
+They are all players I look up to, but if I only use them as references, I won’t be able to surpass them.
+If I can fight here and get playing time in matches, I believe I will become a player who can compete anywhere.
+Although they are my teammates, I think the experience of beating such amazing players to earn playing time is something that can only be gained here.

 ──How would you like fans and supporters to call you?